dahlia/awesome-sqlalchemy/README.rst

    Flask-SQLAlchemy is an extension for Flask that adds support for SQLAlchemy to your application.

+Flask-SuperAdmin_
+   The admin interface framework for Flask.
+   With scaffolding for SQLAlchemy, MongoEngine and Django.

 zope.sqlalchemy_
    The aim of this package is to unify the plethora of existing packages integrating SQLAlchemy with Zope's transaction management.